pelya/dpmaster-udp-hole-punching/readme.txt

 The most commonly used one is probably "-D" (or "--daemon"), a UNIX-specific option to make the program run in the background, as a daemon process.

-You can also use the classic verbose option "-v" to make dpmaster print extra information (see "OUTPUT AND VERBOSITY LEVELS" in "doc/manual.txt").
+You can also use the verbose option "-v" to make dpmaster print extra information (see "OUTPUT AND VERBOSITY LEVELS" in "doc/manual.txt").

 Finally, if you intent to run dpmaster for a long period of time, you may want